Subresultants of Several Univariate Polynomials in Newton Basis: Introduction

 \section{Introduction}

-Resultant theory is a fundamental tool in computer algebra with numerous applications\cite{barnett1969}, such as polynomial system solving\cite{wang1998,wang2000,kapur1994} and quantifier elimination\cite{collins1991,arnon1984}.
-Due to its importance, extensive research has been carried out both in theoretical and practical aspects on resultants, subresultants and their variants\cite{sylvester1853,lascoux2003,collins1967,barnett1971greatest,terui2008,bostan2017,hy2021,cox2021}.
-One of the essential topics in resultant theory is the representation of resultants and subresultants.
-In the classical resultant theory, the input polynomials are assumed to be expressed in power basis (also known as standard basis) and so are the output subresultants.
-However, with the increasing popularity of basis-preserving algorithms in various applications (see \cite{fr1987,cp1993,bl2004,aadr2006,mm2007,acgs2007,goodman1991,jj2003}), people are more and more interested in resultants and subresultants for polynomials in non-standard basis, among which Newton basis is a very commonly used one with wide applications.
-In this paper, we will address the problem of formulating subresultants in Newton basis for several univariate Newton polynomials such that the resulting subresultants have the same properties as those in power basis.
+Resultant theory is a fundamental tool in computer algebra with numerous applications (e.g., \citet{ 1998_Gonzalez_Recio_Lombardi, 2008_Szanto, 2017_Imbach_Moroz_Pouget, 2018_Perrucci_Roy, 2020_Roy_Szpirglas}), such as polynomial system solving (e.g., \citet{kapur1994,wang1998,wang2000}) and quantifier elimination (e.g., \citet{arnon1984,collins1991}).
+Due to its importance, extensive research has been carried out both in theoretical and practical aspects on resultants, subresultants, and their variants (see \citet{sylvester1853,collins1967,barnett1971greatest,lascoux2003,terui2008,bostan2017,hong2021subresultant,cox2021}).
+One of the essential topics in resultant theory is the representation of resultants and subresultant polynomials.
+In resultant theory, the input polynomials are typically assumed to be expressed in power basis (i.e., standard basis), and so are the output subresultant polynomials.
+However, with the rising popularity of basis-preserving algorithms in various applications (see \citet{fr1987,goodman1991,cp1993,jj2003,bl2004,aadr2006,cl2006,mm2007,acgs2007}), people are more and more interested in resultants and subresultants for polynomials in non-standard basis.
+Among these bases, Newton basis is widely used and has many applications.
+A typical application is to formulate the interpolating polynomials.
+One may wonder whether the resulting Newton polynomials have common zeros or what their gcd looks like.
+These problems can be reduced to the computation of resultant/subresultants.
+One straightforward way is changing from Newton basis to power basis, then carrying out the required computations, and changing back to the initial basis afterwards.
+However, due to the numerical instability caused by basis transformation, it is desired to have a basis-preserving algorithm for computing resultant/subresultants that does not involve basis transformation.
+In other words, given two polynomials in Newton basis, we want to compute their gcd in the given basis, where basis transformation is not used.
+In this paper, we will focus on the problem of formulating a type of subresultant polynomials for multiple univariate polynomials in Newton basis, and we aim to ensure that the formulated subresultant polynomials are: (1) expressed in the given Newton basis and (2) the same as those formulated in power basis after expansion.